izhbannikov/haploR/README.md

 #### Output

-A list of two: (1) a data frame (table) wrapped to a *tibble* object and (2) a list of bad SNP IDs.
-Bad SNP ID are those IDs that were not found in 1000 Genomes Phase 1 data
+A list of two: (1) a data frame (res.table) wrapped to a *tibble* object and (2) a list of bad SNP IDs (bad.snp.id).
+Bad SNP ID are those IDs that were not found in 1000 Genomes Phase 1 data and, therefore, in RegulomeDB.

+-   *\#chromosome*: Chromosome.
+Type: character.
+-   *coordinate*: Position.
+Type: numeric.
+-   *rsid*: RefSeq SNP ID.
+Type: character.
+-   *hits*: Contains information about chromatin structure: method and cell type.
+-   *score*: Internal RegulomeDB score.
+See <http://www.regulomedb.org/help#score>.
+Type: numeric.

 #### Example